stevegeek/ai_refactor/README.md

 Where REFACTOR_TYPE is one of: ["generic" ... (run ai_refactor --help for full list of refactor types)]

+    -o, --output [FILE]              Write output to given file instead of stdout.
+If no path provided will overwrite input file (will prompt to overwrite existing files).
+Some refactor tasks will write out to a new file by default.
+This option will override the tasks default behaviour.
+    -O, --output-template TEMPLATE   Write outputs to files instead of stdout.
+The template is used to create the output name, where the it can have substitutions, '[FILE]', '[NAME]', '[DIR]', '[REFACTOR]' & '[EXT]'.
+Eg `[DIR]/[NAME]_[REFACTOR][EXT]` (will prompt to overwrite existing files)
+    -c, --context CONTEXT_FILES      Specify one or more files to use as context for the AI.
+The contents of these files will be prepended to the prompt sent to the AI.
+    -r, --review-prompt              Show the prompt that will be sent to ChatGPT but do not actually call ChatGPT or make changes to files.
     -p, --prompt PROMPT_FILE         Specify path to a text file that contains the ChatGPT 'system' prompt.
+    -f, --diffs                      Request AI generate diffs of changes rather than writing out the whole file.
-    -c, --continue [MAX_MESSAGES]    If ChatGPT stops generating due to the maximum token count being reached, continue to generate more messages, until a stop condition or MAX_MESSAGES.
+    -C, --continue [MAX_MESSAGES]    If ChatGPT stops generating due to the maximum token count being reached, continue to generate more messages, until a stop condition or MAX_MESSAGES.
 MAX_MESSAGES defaults to 3
     -m, --model MODEL_NAME           Specify a ChatGPT model to use (default gpt-4).
         --temperature TEMP           Specify the temperature parameter for ChatGPT (default 0.7).
         --max-tokens MAX_TOKENS      Specify the max number of tokens of output ChatGPT can generate.
 Max will depend on the size of the prompt (default 1500)
     -t, --timeout SECONDS            Specify the max wait time for ChatGPT response.
+        --overwrite ANSWER           Always overwrite existing output files, 'y' for yes, 'n' for no, or 'a' for ask.
+Default to ask.
     -v, --verbose                    Show extra output and progress info -d, --debug                      Show debugging output to help diagnose issues -h, --help                       Prints this help

-For refactor type 'generic':
-        --output [FILE]              Write output to file instead of stdout.
-If no path provided will overwrite input file (will prompt to overwrite existing files)
-        --output-template TEMPLATE   Write outputs to files instead of stdout.
+```

+## Outputs

+Some refactor tasks will write out to a new file by default, others to stdout.

+The `--output` lets you specify a file to write to instead of the Refactors default behaviour.

+If `--output` is used without a value it overwrites the input with a prompt to overwrite existing files.

+You can also output to a file using a template, `--output-template` to determine the output file name given a template string:

 The template is used to create the output name, where the it can have substitutions, '[FILE]', '[NAME]', '[DIR]', '[REFACTOR]' & '[EXT]'.

-Eg `[DIR]/[NAME]_[REFACTOR][EXT]` (will prompt to overwrite existing files)
-```
+Eg `--output-template "[DIR]/[NAME]_[REFACTOR][EXT]"`

+eg for the input `my_dir/my_class.rb`
+- `[FILE]`: `my_class.rb`
+- `[NAME]`: `my_class`
+- `[DIR]`: `my_dir`
+- `[REFACTOR]`: `generic`
+- `[EXT]`: `.rb`

 ## Note on performance and ChatGPT version